openharmony/third_party_llvm-project/llvm/docs/DeveloperPolicy.rst

 .. note::
    The code base was previously licensed under the Terms described here.
-   We are in the middle of relicensing to a new approach (described above), but until this effort is complete, the code is also still available under these terms.
-Once we finish the relicensing project, new versions of the code will not be available under these terms.
-However, nothing takes away your right to use old versions under the licensing terms under which they were originally released.
+   We are in the middle of relicensing to a new approach (described above).
+   More than 99% of all contributions made to LLVM are covered by the Apache-2.0 WITH LLVM-exception license.
+A small portion of LLVM code remains exclusively covered by the legacy license.
+Contributions after 2024-06-01 are covered exclusively by the new license._

 We intend to keep LLVM perpetually open source and to use a permissive open source license.
 The code in